Educational Email Examples- To Help you Pass with Flying Colors

 NYU has broken the image heavy email taboo.
 The textual email makes it easy to provide maximum links to their website’s different sections.
 All the information regarding FAQs can be acquired within single email.
 The key points that are to be taken under consideration before carrying out admission process are discussed aptly in the email.

-But since only text makes the experience a little mundane, they could have tried an image or an interactive element to make the email more engaging.
+But since only text makes the experience a little mundane, they could have tried an image or an interactive email template to make the email more engaging.

 5. University of Phoenix